BigBoss277/qa-practice/project-03-shopping-cart/test-cases.md

 - Product details are already opened

 **Steps:**
-1. Found a add to cart button
+1. Find a add to cart button
 2. Press enter to cart button